Jaymon/endpoints/README.md

 ## Fun with parameters, decorators, and more

 If you have gotten to this point, congratulations.
 You understand the basics of endpoints.
-If you have gotten to this point, and still don't understand endpoints then please go back and make sure you do before reading any further.
+If you don't understand endpoints then please go back and read from the top again before reading any further.

 There are a few tricks and features of endpoints that are important to cover as they will add *fun*ctionality to your program.